 - Read&Write helps students with reading, writing, math, and studying.

 - Read&Write can be accessed on any device running the latest Chrome browser so that a student using it at school can also have access at home.

 - Any struggling learner, even those without identified disabilities, can benefit from a tool like Read&Write.

-Students with disabilities who have difficulty reading textbooks and other materials may require accessible educational materials, or AEM.
+Students with disabilities who have difficulty reading textbooks and other materials due to a print disability, visual impairment, or physical disability may require accessible educational materials, or AEM.

-- AEM eligibility is determined by the IEP or 504 team for students with disabilities in grade 3 or higher.
+- AEM eligibility is determined by the IEP or 504 team for students with disabilities.

 - Students who qualify for AEM can also have access to reading materials in an alternate format at home.

-Assistive technology helps students compensate for impairments in order to engage more fully in learning experiences at school and at home.
+Assistive technology helps students compensate for impairments so that they may engage more fully in learning experiences at school and at home.